DigitalSensei33/Gocube-Gaming-Controller/README.md

 ***IMPORTANT***
 - HIGH PRIORITY - Current version (0.7) has gradual drift in gyroscope readings for Yaw only.
 Over time, mostly just when moving forward, the yaw will gradually drift to a negative integer value when held at zero yaw position, which will begin panning camera left while only moving forward.
 Pitching forward for movement increases the speed at which this happens.
 I have mitigated the drift while at neutral zeroed position, (green front/towards you, white up) but the drift rate increases with (as far as i know, only positive) pitch.
 This is currently half-solved with a zero/neutral state reset hotkey, that needs used every 10 minutes or so depending on your usage.
 Press 5 on numpad to reset the gyroscope to zero, make sure you're holding the cube in proper neutral position.
 - Movement + camera control unusable simultaneously above ~35° pitch due to yaw isolation freeze from attempted drift fix.
 Isolation-mode drift compensation is unbounded / not paused during isolation.
 ***IMPORTANT***

 - Only 12 face turns total limits keybinds and 6 total gyroscope directions.
 Total 18 inputs available.
 - current version can only be run from console/powershell window, and inside of a virtual environment.
 Immediate priority is to simplify for users by making a .bat file to run it from, and eventually making it .exe.
 - Keybinds use the Windows SendInput API (via scan codes), so editing them is a little more involved than just changing a variable to "W" — you'll need the scan code for whichever key you want.
 A quick search for "SendInput scan codes" will get you the reference table you need.
+- REquires a paired/known GoCube Edge, unkown if other smartcubes are compatible.
+Almost certainly not Gan brand cubes (very proprietary)
+- Directinput name for module is inaccurate currently, This actually uses the Windows SendInput API via ctypes, not legacy DirectInput API.
+This is just a leftover name from before I changed methods because the game window wasn't registering inputs from DirectInput.

 ## Setup